");

 What Is Medicare?

-Medicare Part A – For persons age 65 who qualify for Social Security benefits, enrollment in Part A is free and helps pay for hospital stays, and inpatient services such as a skilled nursing facility.
-People not covered by Social Security benefits may obtain Part A coverage under certain circumstances by paying a premium.
+Medicare Part A – For persons age 65 who qualify for Social Security benefits, they are entitled to Part A at not cost and helps pay for hospital stays, and inpatient services such as a skilled nursing facility.
+People not covered by Social Security benefits may obtain Part A coverage under certain circumstances by paying a monthly premium.

 Medicare Part B – When you enroll in Part A, you are automatically enrolled in Part B unless you request otherwise.
-Part B helps pay for doctor visits and outpatient care such as routine and non-routine practitioner office visits.
-Part B is optional and requires a monthly Part B premium.
-The Part B monthly premium is tied to an individual’s income level and is deducted from any Social Security benefits.
+You may delay Part B enrollment if you are working and have health coverage through your employer.
+Part B helps pay for doctor visits and outpatient care such as routine and non-routine practitioner office visits including emergency room visits in which you are not admitted.
+Part B is generally optional but highly recommended and requires a monthly Part B premium.
+The Part B monthly premium is tied to an individual’s income level and is usually deducted from any Social Security benefits if those are being distributed.
+The Part B Premium for 2025 is $185 per month.

-Medicare Part D – Medicare Part D can be a standalone plan which includes coverages and help with paying for prescription drugs.
-If you choose not to enroll in a drug plan whether through an advantage plan, or a stand-alone plan, there is a penalty of 1% of the average monthly premium for each month enrollment is delayed.
+Medicare Part D – Medicare Part D can be a standalone plan or bundled with a Medicare advantage plan (above) which includes coverages for, and help with paying for prescription drugs.
+Once you enroll in Medicare, if you choose not to enroll in a drug plan whether through a Medicare Advantage plan, or a sand-alone Part D plan, or if you don't have other coverage such as Veteran Benefits, there is a penalty of 1% of the average monthly premium for each month enrollment is delayed.
+This penalty will be assessed once you enroll in a plan.

 Medicare Supplement Plan – Medicare supplement plans have a monthly out-of-pocket premium but are designed to bridge most of the “gaps” in original Medicare, which is why they are also referred to as Medigap plans.
 Unlike a Medicare Advantage plan, Part D is not included in a Supplement plan, so a separate drug plan will need to be purchased.